Xolof/product-crud/README.md

 An app to create, read, update and delete products in [Magento API](https://devdocs.magento.com/).

+## Linting

+`php -l FILENAME`

 ## Setup

 Make a directory `config` above the document root.

-Put the base url of the API in `config/baseurl`.
+Put the base url of the API in the file `config/baseurl`.

-Put your access token in `config/token`.
+Put your access token in the file `config/token`.

 ## Run with dev server